shimspedy/sengov/content/articles/free-government-tablet-with-ebt.md

 draft: false
 ---

-### Accessing Technology through Food Stamps: A Guide to Getting a Free Tablet

 In today's world, staying connected and having access to digital tools is essential.
 For those receiving food stamps, there's an opportunity to extend the benefits to include more than just food—eligible participants can also access technology, specifically free tablets.
 This initiative aims to bridge the digital divide for low-income families, enhancing opportunities for education, work, and personal growth.